betterscientificsoftware/bssw.io/Articles/ShortArticles/PullRequestSizeConsiderations-wikized.md

 may simply discourage some good housekeeping
 (*while I am here fixing problem A, why don't I go ahead and also fix problem B*).
-There is just a lot of overhead associated with splitting changes over multiple PRs including creating branches and PRs, running and waiting for CI in each PR, ensuring each PR is reviewed and merged in logical order and possibly having to apply each PR's changes to multiple branches (e.g. release candidate and main).
+There is just a lot of overhead associated with splitting changes over multiple PRs, including creating branches and PRs, running and waiting for CI in each PR, ensuring each PR is reviewed and merged in logical order and possibly having to apply each PR's changes to multiple branches (e.g. release candidate and main).